85 Degrees F To C

 The Scientific Basis of the Conversion Formula

 The conversion formula is derived from the relationship between the freezing and boiling points of water in both scales.
-Since there are 180 degrees between the freezing and boiling points of water in Fahrenheit (212°F - 32°F = 180°F) and 100 degrees in Celsius (100°C - 0°C = 100°C), the ratio between the two scales is 180°F / 100°C = 9/5.
+On the flip side, since there are 180 degrees between the freezing and boiling points of water in Fahrenheit (212°F - 32°F = 180°F) and 100 degrees in Celsius (100°C - 0°C = 100°C), the ratio between the two scales is 180°F / 100°C = 9/5.
 Inverting this ratio gives us 5/9, which is the factor used in the conversion formula.
-The subtraction of 32 accounts for the different zero points.
+The subtraction of 32 accounts for the different zero points Still holds up..

 Practical Applications of Temperature Conversion